 On the platform he checks the clock.
 One thirty in the afternoon.
 He goes in search of coffee, but as usual nowadays there is none.
 The teenager behind the counter suggests tea and the man accepts a mug of some brackish liquid and a pastry, and takes them to an empty table near the window.
 The tea turns out to be too strong and the pastry is too dry, but he forces himself to eat it.
 In the street outside pedal-taxis sit parked, the riders sitting on the kerb with their legs stretched out into the road, laughing and talking.

 Back in the street the air smells of salt and, high above, gulls circle watchfully.
-Feeling fully awake now, and with a slight high from the pastry, he follows blue multilingual signs to the bus station.
+Feeling fully awake now, and with a slight sugar buzz from the pastry, he follows blue multilingual signs to the bus station.